Shatur/neovim-session-manager/README.md

   },
   autosave_ignore_buftypes = {}, -- All buffers of these bufer types will be closed before the session is saved. autosave_only_in_session = false, -- Always autosaves session.
-If true, only autosaves after a session is active. max_path_length = 80,  -- Shorten the display path if length exceeds this threshold.
+If true, only autosaves after a session is active. autosave_extra_predicate = nil, -- If a function is specified, execute the function and only autosave if true is returned max_path_length = 80,  -- Shorten the display path if length exceeds this threshold.
 Use 0 if don't want to shorten the path at all.
 })
 ```